-For details, see "The reconciliation\rules.txt File (for backwards compatibility)" on page 139.
+For details, see "The reconciliation_rules.txt File (for backwards compatibility)" on page 118.

-Implement a Plugin
+Implement a Plug-in

-This task describes how to implement and deploy a Generic DB Adapter with plugins.
+This task describes how to implement and deploy a Generic DB Adapter with plug-ins.

-Note: Before writing a plugin for an adapter, make sure you have completed all the necessary steps in "Prepare the Adapter Package" on page 95.
+Note: Before writing a plug-in for an adapter, make sure you have completed all the necessary steps in "Prepare the Adapter Package" on page 74.

-- 1. Option 1 Write a Java based plugin - Copy the following jar files from the UCMDB server installation directory to your development class path: - Copy the db-interfaces.jar file and db-interfaces-javadoc.jar file from the tools\adapter-dev-kit\db-adapter-framework folder. - Copy the federation-api.jar file and federation-api-javadoc.jar file from the \tools\adapter-dev-kit\SampleAdapters\production-lib folder.
+- 1. Option 1 Write a Java based plug-in - a.
+Copy the following jar files from the UCMDB server installation directory to your development class path: - Copy the db-interfaces.jar file and db-interfaces-javadoc.jar file from the tools\adapter-dev-kit\db-adapter-framework folder. - Copy the federation-api.jar file and federation-api-javadoc.jar file from the \tools\adapter-dev-kit\SampleAdapters\production-lib folder.

-Note: More information about developing a plugin can be found in the db-interfaces-javadoc.jar and federation-api-javadoc.jar files and in the online documentation at:
+Note: More information about developing a plug-in can be found in the db-interfaces-javadoc.jar and federation-api-javadoc.jar files and in the online documentation at:

-- C:\hp\UCMDB\UCMDBServer\deploy\ucmdbdocs\docs\eng\APIs\DBAdapterFramework\JavaAPI\index.html - C:\hp\UCMDB\UCMDBServer\deploy\ucmdbdocs\docs\eng\APIs\Federation\JavaAPI\index.html - b.
-Write a Java class implementing the plugin's Java interface.
+- C:\hp\UCMDB\UCMDBServer\deploy\ucmdbdocs\docs\eng\APIs\DBAdapterFramework_JavaAPI\index.html - C:\hp\UCMDB\UCMDBServer\deploy\ucmdbdocs\docs\eng\APIs\Federation_JavaAPI\index.html - b.
+Write a Java class implementing the plug-in's Java interface.
 The interfaces are defined in the db-interfaces.jar file.
-The table below specifies the interface that must be implemented for each plugin:
+The table below specifies the interface that must be implemented for each plug-in:

-Plugin Type Interface Name Method Synchronize Full Topology FcmdbPluginForSyncGetFullTopology getFullTopology Synchronize Changes FcmdbPlu- ginForSyncGetChangesTopology getChangesTopology Synchronize Layout FcmdbPluginForSyncGetLayout getLayout Retrieve Supported Queries FcmdbPlu- ginForSyncGetSupportedQueries getSupportedQueries Alter TQL query definition and results FcmdbPluginGetTopologyCmdbFormat get- TopologyCmdbFormat

-Plugin Type Interface Name Method Alter layout request for CIs FcmdbPluginGetClsLayout getCisLayout Alter layout request for links FcmdbPluginGetRelationsLayout getRelationsLayout Push Back IDs FcmdbPluginPushBackIds getPushBackIdsSQL
+Plug-in Type Interface Name Method Synchronize Full Topology FcmdbPluginForSyncGetFullTopology getFullTopology Synchronize Changes FcmdbPluginForSyncGetChangesTopology getChangesTopology Synchronize Layout FcmdbPluginForSyncGetLayout getLayout Retrieve Supported Queries FcmdbPluginForSyncGetSupportedQueries getSupportedQueries Alter TQL query definition and results FcmdbPluginGetTopologyCmdbFormat getTopologyCmdbFormat Alter layout request for CIs FcmdbPluginGetCIsLayout getCisLayout Alter layout request for links FcmdbPluginGetRelationsLayout getRelationsLayout Push Back IDs FcmdbPluginPushBackIds getPushBackIdsSQL

-The plugin's class must have a public default constructor.
+The plug-in's class must have a public default constructor.
 Also, all of the interfaces expose a method called initPlugin.
 This method is guaranteed to be called before any other method and is used to initialize the adapter with the containing adapter's environment object.